carlsoncoder/aspnetcore-k8s/README.md

    - backend.pfx
    - frontend.pem
    - frontend-key.pem
+- Manually assign the CA.pem script as a trusted root on the machine you'll be accessing the gateway from
+- Manually update the "SSH_PUBLIC_KEY" parameter at the top of the "aks-cluster-deploy.sh" script
 - Run the "aks-cluster-deploy.sh" script - this will do the following:
    - Deploy a resource group
    - Deploy an AKS cluster